 Textured Woven Vinyl

 Textured vinyl can prevent kids (or anyone for that matter) from slipping by providing just enough traction underfoot.
-It’s still breathable and reduces mold like any vinyl would, but adds just the right amount of friction underfoot to create a non-skid surface.
+It' s still breathable and reduces mold like any vinyl would, but it adds just the right amount of friction underfoot to create a non-skid surface.

 Vinyl floor covering is a commonly recommended upgrade for your pontoon.
-And depending on the quality and ounce weight, it will cost you around $300 to $1200 extra.
+Depending on the quality and ounce weight, it will cost you around $300 to $1200 extra.
 So the expense is something that everyone needs to personally weigh against their budget.

 However, I find that the advantages of vinyl far outweigh the advantages of carpet.
 From the ease of maintenance to lessened worry of underdeck rotting, textured vinyl flooring is a nice addition for a pontoon.